 Yoga mats are thinner than Pilates mats, since they're intended for lower impact exercises.
 Yoga mats can be manufactured from a variety of different materials, including:

 - closed cell PVC

 Yoga mats are sticky and capable of clinging firmly to a hard floor surface.
 They're designed to provide cushioning for yoga exercises and to keep the yoga practitioner from slipping and sustaining injury.
-Yoga mats are easy to clean with soap and water.
+Yoga mats are easy to clean with soap and water.3.
+Fitness Mats

 Fitness mats are thick and large.
 They're generally at least half an inch thick and about five feet long.
 They're used for crunches and stretching exercises, or any other general exercise you prefer; they can absorb some amount of impact shock and provide cushioning between you and the floor during general exercise.
-They're made from closed cell PVC and usually also have an easy to clean vinyl cover.
+They're made from closed cell PVC and usually also have an easy to clean vinyl cover.4.
+Professional Fitness Mats

 Foam mats are usually two feet square, with interlocking edges, and they're about five inches thick.
 These mats are used to provide cushioning in martial arts classes.
 They're also a good choice for those who perform high intensity training exercises.
-The thickness of these foam mats absorbs impact shock and makes high intensity training easier and less harmful to the joints.
+The thickness of these foam mats absorbs impact shock and makes high intensity training easier and less harmful to the joints.6.
+Floor Protectors